 The second and probably most common error is during the lift itself.
 When a deadlift is performed properly the hips, legs and chest are supposed to open simultaneously.
 When the legs open and then the hinge is performed through just the hips and low back this results in the rounding of the back which leads to serious back pain and injuries.
 One way I have found that corrects this is to warm up with a light deadlift from a deficit or on top of a rebook step.
 Although this seems much harder, it allows you to focus on keeping the spine in a neutral position and also keeping your hips lower to work on opening the hips and chest simultaneously.

 The final deviation is at the top of the motion and it is the hyperextension of the back.
-When completing a proper repetition, as stated before, you are completely extended with hips, legs, and chest completely open.
+When completing

 A common mistake made is to try and take the range of motion past the point intended or safe.